 Presentation Keele 2017 Eleanor Harlow - Compassion; The human response to suffering

 ASME and JASME Junior Association Study Medical Education

 The association of medical education offers a range of awards which medical humanities work may be appropriate to submit to.
 For more information explore the awards at.https://www.asme.org.uk/awards

 Sir John Ellis Student Prize

 The Sir John Ellis Prize is an established and highly regarded national prize for new student work on a topic within medical education.
-The prize is open to students who have completed a project during a student-selected component or similar activity.
+Besides being awarded the prize, winners will be invited to present their work at a plenary session of the ASME Annual Scholarship Meeting.

 Scottish Medical Humanities website posts

 Society for the Social History of Medicine

 Three £100 prizes for the best unpublished original research essays in the social history of medicine, by medical, healthcare and allied science students.

 £500 prize will be awarded to the best original, unpublished essay in the social history of medicine